The Britannia Projects Page.

 Mike one thing I hate is parting off tools, they are a nightmare.

-My friend Paul as a Big lathe and has NO fear of parting tools what's so ever.
+My friend Paul Ellis has a Big lathe and has NO fear of parting tools what's so ever.

 I stand the other side of the workshop when he is using the tool.